The CCAT Test Grade 2 (2023 Guide)

 How to Pass the Grade 2 CCAT in 2023

 At such a young age, most children are not old enough to undertake a strict program of formal study, but there are still plenty of ways that you can work with your child to ensure that they perform well on the day of the test.

-Build your child’s confidence in taking the CCAT by using practice papers.
-This will help them to become familiar with the type of questions they will face on the day and the whole experience of taking such a lengthy test.
+Build your child’s confidence in taking the test by using CCAT practice tests.
+These will help them to become familiar with the type of questions they will face on the day and the whole experience of taking such a lengthy test.

 Some of these resources will be free, while others will come at a cost.
 Your child’s school may also provide practice papers if you ask them.